simonom/PyCHAM/README.md

   <img src="https://github.com/simonom/PyCHAM/blob/master/PyCHAM/PyCHAM_logo_transparent.png"/>
 </p>

-Welcome to the PyCHAM (CHemistry with Aerosol Microphysics in Python Box Model) software for modelling of aerosol chambers.
+Welcome to the PyCHAM (CHemistry with Aerosol Microphysics in Python Box Model) software for modelling of indoor environments, including aerosol chambers.
 Funding has been provided by the [EUROCHAMP-2020 research project](http://www.eurochamp.org) and the National Centre for Atmospheric Science ([NCAS](https://www.ncas.ac.uk/en/)).
 Please open an issue on the GitHub repository or contact Simon O'Meara (simon.omeara@manchester.ac.uk) with any issues, comments or suggestions.

 PyCHAM is an open-source computer code (written in Python) for simulating aerosol chambers.
 It is supplied under the GNU General Public License v3.0.
 The license document is provided with the software (LICENSE) and contains information around modification and conveyancing.